best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 You might also want to include:

 * information on where to find related data or supporting publications.
-* links to a wider data series
+* links to a wider data series - although we would advise, wherever possible, to keep time series or historical data in the same spreadsheet
 * links to supporting information about the data (metadata) and methodology documents.
 * information on the quality of the statistics
 * link to a glossary of essential technical terms and acronyms.